onepub-dev/dswitch/example/example.md

   Fetching: 100 %
   Expanding release...
   Expansion complete.
-  install of stable channel complete
+  Install of stable channel complete
 ```

 # install a specific version from a menu of available versions